-Signs and Symptoms: Light hydrocarbon gases are simple asphyxiants and can cause anesthetic effects at high concentrations.
+Light hydrocarbon gases are simple asphyxiants and can cause anesthetic effects at high concentrations.
 Symptoms of overexposure, which are reversible if exposure is stopped, can include shortness of breath, drowsiness, headaches, confusion, decreased coordination, visual disturbances and vomiting.
 Continued exposure can lead to hypoxia (inadequate oxygen), rapid breathing, cyanosis (bluish discoloration of the skin), numbness of the extremities, unconsciousness and death.

-Skin Sensitization: Skin sensitization is not anticipated.
+Skin Sensitization: Skin contact is not anticipated.